tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

    operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.

-   The security considerations spelled out in the YANG 1.1 specification
-   {{!RFC7950}} apply for this document as well.

 --- back